charleymroberts/events-manager/README.md

 [User Stories as GitHub Project Board](https://github.com/users/charleymroberts/projects/2/views/1)

+### Agile Development

+This project was developed using an Agile development approach.

+First, the user stories were created to map out the needs of the product users, which are used as the foundation for developing the product.

+A GitHub Project board (see link above) was used to:
+- Manage the Product Backlog (i.e. the total list of tasks needing to be completed, in the form of user stories and epics)
+- Create epics (the main overall areas the project needs to address):
+  1. User Authentication
+  2. CRUD functionality (the staff user section)
+  3. public-facing events programme (the public user section)
+  4. User Interface design

+- Link user stories to epics (done here using labels)
+- Prioritise user stories using the MoSCoW prioritisation scheme (Must-Have, Should-Have, Could-Have, Won't-Have)
+- As they become ready to be completed, move the user stories into the 'Ready' column on the project board
+- User stories selected for each sprint (see below) are moved into a column for that sprint and reprioritised to show their order of importance within that particular sprint.
+No more than around 60% of selected user stories per sprint should be 'must-haves'.
+- User stories not completed within a given sprint move back onto the 'Ready' column for inclusion in future Sprints.

+User stories were addressed a few at a time in five sprints (allocated dates) of around five days each.

+The Timebox approach was used for this, meaning that the length of time available determines the amount of work completed in a sprint.
+(The Timebox is never extended to fit more work into it, tasks are reprioritised and added to a future sprint, or the decision can be made not to include them if they are of lower priority.)

 ### Database models

 One of the first steps in producing this app was to design and implement custom data models based on the main categories of information that users would want to store and access.